Crsarmv7l/Minicat/README.md

 All code here should be considered derivative work of Radiolib except for the code I have committed to radiolib (including TX FIFO refills, autosetRXBandwidth, PQT changes and more).

-Numerous liberties have been taken with this code base like removing the module abstraction present in radiolib, the combining of functions and other modifications.
+Numerous liberties have been taken with this codebase like removing the module abstraction present in radiolib, the combining of functions and other modifications.